Short-term plans: Get this for health insurance between jobs

 Apply any time

-- Short-term health insurance is available year-round, and coverage often begins within 1 to 5 days of applying.6
+- Short-term health insurance is available year-round, and coverage often begins within 1 to 5 days of applying.

-- You can’t enroll for ACA plans anytime—though if you lose employer-sponsored insurance coverage, it would be considered a qualifying life event, and you’d be eligible for a special enrollment period (SEP).
+- You can’t enroll for ACA plans anytime.
+However, if you lose employer-sponsored insurance coverage, it would be considered a qualifying life event, and you’d be eligible for a Special Enrollment Period (SEP).

 Save money